mochi-hpc/mofka/docs/usage/producer.rst

 parameters), as well as information about the images (e.g., dimensions, pixel format).
 The data part of an event would be the image itself.

-The code bellow shows how to create the data and metadata pieces of an event in the form of a :code:`Data` instance and a :code:`Metadata` instance respectively.
+The code bellow shows how to create the data and metadata pieces of an event.

 .. tabs::